casper-network/docs/source/docs/casper/design/casper-design.md

 **Payment code**

-_Payment code_ determines the payment amount for the computation requested and how much you, as the sender, are willing to pay.
+_Payment code_ determines the payment amount for the computation requested and how much the sender is willing to pay.
 Payment code is allowed to include arbitrary logic, providing flexibility in how a deploy can be paid for (e.g., the simplest payment code could use the account's [main purse](#tokens-purses-and-accounts), while an enterprise application may require deploys to pay via a multi-sig application accessing a corporate purse).
 We restrict the gas limit of the payment code execution, based on the current conversion rate between gas and motes, such that no more than `MAX_PAYMENT_COST` motes (a constant of the system) are spent.
-To ensure payment code will pay for its own computation, we only allow accounts with a balance in their main purse greater than or equal to `MAX_PAYMENT_COST`, to execute deploys.
+To ensure payment code will pay for its own computation, only accounts with a balance in their main purse greater than or equal to `MAX_PAYMENT_COST` may execute deploys.

 If payment is not given or not enough is transferred, then payment execution is not considered successful.
 In this case the effects of the payment code on the global state are reverted and the cost of the computation is covered by motes taken from the offending account's main purse.